-- 1. Ensure that the level and quality of transportation service is provided without regard to race, color or national origin; - 2.
-Identify and address, as appropriate, disproportionately high and adverse human health and environmental effects, including social and economic effects of programs and activities on minority populations and low-income populations; - 3.
+- 1. Ensure that the level and quality of transportation service is provided without regard to race, color or national origin; - Identify and address, as appropriate, disproportionately high and adverse human health and environmental effects, including social and economic effects of programs and activities on minority populations and low-income populations; - 3.
 Promote the full and fair participation of all affected populations in transportation decision making; - 4.
 Prevent the denial, reduction or delay in benefits related to programs and activities that benefit minority populations or low-income populations; and - 5.
 Ensure meaningful access to programs and activities by persons with limited English proficiency (LEP).

-Indian River County's MPO Staff Director has been designated as the County's Title VI Specialist, responsible for civil rights compliance and monitoring to ensure the nondiscriminatory provision of transit services and programs.
+The County Attorney has been designated as the County's Title VI Nondiscrimination Coordinator, responsible for civil rights compliance and monitoring to ensure the nondiscriminatory provision of transit services and programs.
 In addition, the SRA is responsible for implementing all aspects of the Title VI Program.
 All County and SRA employees share the responsibility and are committed to ensuring that Indian River County's Title VI Program is strictly adhered to.